A $p$-adically entire function with integral values on ${\mathbb Q}_p$ and entire liftings of the $p$-divisible group ${\mathbb Q}_p/{\mathbb Z}_p$: Abstract

 \section{Abstract}

 We give a self-contained proof of the fact, discovered in \cite{tesi} and proven in \cite{psi} with the methods of \cite{MA}, that, for any prime number $p$, there exists a power series

 which trivializes the addition law of the formal group of Witt covectors \cite{MA}, \cite[II.4]{fontaine}, is $p$-adically entire and assumes values in $\Z_p$ all over $\Q_p$.
 We actually generalize, following a suggestion of M. Candilera, the previous facts to any fixed unramified extension $\Q_q$ of $\Q_p$ of degree $f$, where $q = p^f$.
-We show that $\Psi = \Psi_q$ provides a quasi-finite covering of the Berkovich affine line $\A^1_{\Q_p}$ by itself and prove new strong estimates on its growth.
-These estimates are essential in the application to $p$-adic Fourier expansions \cite{perf_fourier} and for the determination of the zeros of $\Psi$ (Corollary~\ref{invfunct}).
+We show that $\Psi = \Psi_q$ provides a quasi-finite covering of the Berkovich affine line $\A^1_{\Q_p}$ by itself.
+We prove in section~\ref{newton} new strong estimates for the growth of $\Psi$, in view of the application \cite{perf_fourier} to $p$-adic Fourier expansions on $\Q_p$.
+We refer to \cite{perf_fourier} for the proof of a technical corollary (Proposition~\ref{estadm}) which we apply here to locate the zeros of $\Psi$ and to obtain its product expansion (Corollary~\ref{invfunct}).

 We reconcile the present discussion (for $q =p$) with the formal group proof given in \cite{psi} which takes place in the Fr\'echet algebra $\Q_p\{x\}$ of the analytic additive group $\G_{a,\Q_p}$ over $\Q_p$.
 We show that, for any $\lambda \in \Q_p^\times$, the closure $\sE_\lambda^\circ$ of $\Z_p[\Psi(p^ix/\lambda)\,|\,i=0,1,\dots]$ in $\Q_p\{x\}$ is a Hopf algebra object in the category of Fr\'echet $\Z_p$-algebras.